 How sinister has this become?
 A man was arrested after he walked into a pizza restaurant in Northwest Washington carrying an assault rifle and fired shots.
 The man told police he had come to the restaurant to “self-investigate” an election-related conspiracy theory involving Hillary Clinton that spread online during her campaign.
 Fake news stories circulated claiming that then-Democratic presidential nominee Hillary Clinton and her campaign chief were running a child sex ring from the restaurant’s backrooms.

 And how far does this insidious reality climb?
 To the top.
-Michael Flynn, the retiredap_16194463376113 general that Trump had tapped to be his advisor on national security, willfully shared stories about anti-Clinton conspiracy theories involving pedophilia and several other internet-based fiction.
+Michael Flynn, the retired general that Trump had tapped to be his advisor on national security, willfully shared stories about anti-Clinton conspiracy theories involving pedophilia and several other internet-based fiction.
 None of them had a grain of actual truth, but Flynn gladly continued to propagate false information from extreme-bias.
 That is troubling as an advisor to the president.
 Deeply troubling.

-The truth is important, and while none of us are omniscient and no source is infallible, there is, nevertheless, a discipline in a sincere search for it, and that discipline does not hammer-on-thumbexist “as” the internet.
+The truth is important, and while none of us are omniscient and no source is infallible, there is, nevertheless, a discipline in a sincere search for it, and that discipline does not exist “as” the internet.
 The internet is only a tool, and like a hammer, it is only as effective as the carpenter who wields it.

 “Honesty is the first chapter in the book of wisdom” – Thomas Jefferson.